-A more modest option, which is within the court's power and has the potential to do much good, is for the Federal Circuit to reverse County of Cook.
-This case, which adopted the simultaneous filing rule and applied it to claims filed in the CFC by operation of the transfer statute, "needlessly extended the reach of § 1500."281 Some Federal Circuit judges have urged it be reversed.
-Dissenting from denial of panel rehearing and rehearing en banc in Griffin v.
-United States, Judge Plager, joined by Judge Newman, charged that "[t]he rule of law created by County of Cook should be overturned," and took their colleagues to task for passing up "an opportunity to correct th[is] unjust error in our precedent."282 Judge Plager explained that "[d]ue to the evolving law of pleading and jurisdiction including doctrines such as res judicata and collateral estoppel, § 1500 has long outlived its purpose, and has been described many times as now being little more than a 'trap for the unwary."283 County of Cook "unnecessarily widened the trap."284 Judge Plager observed that "Congress thus far has not heeded calls for the repeal of § 1500," and the Federal Circuit cannot "undo the basic mischief inherent in" the statute. "[B]ut [the court] need not make matters worse for pleaders who inadvertently fall afoul of the federal jurisdictional maze."285
+A more modest option, which is within the court's power and has the potential to do much good, is for the Federal Circuit to reverse County of Cook. -This case, which adopted the simultaneous filing rule and applied it to claims filed in the CFC by operation of the transfer statute, "needlessly extended the reach of § 1500."
+Some Federal Circuit judges have urged it be reversed.- Dissenting from denial of panel rehearing and rehearing en banc in Griffin v.
+United States, Judge Plager, joined by Judge Newman, charged that "[t]he rule of law created by County of Cook should be overturned," and took their colleagues to task for passing up "an opportunity to correct th[is] unjust error in our precedent." -Judge Plager explained that "[d]ue to the evolving law of pleading and jurisdiction including doctrines such as res judicata and collateral estoppel, § 1500 has long outlived its purpose, and has been described many times as now being little more than a 'trap for the unwary." -County of Cook "unnecessarily widened the trap."

-280 See Kirgis, supra note 33, at 344-49.
+294 See Kirgis, supra note 40, at 344-49.